-APES 205 took effect on 1 July 2008 and was revised in October 2015.
-The revised standard, which is effective from 1 January 2016, requires members in Australia to adhere to its mandatory requirements whilst members outside of Australia are required to comply with the financial reporting framework applicable to the relevant jurisdiction, unless they are preparing financial statements in accordance with the Australian financial reporting framework.
+APES 205 which has been revised by Accounting Professional & Ethical Standards Board Limited (APESB) is effective from 1 January 2023 and supersedes APES 205 issued in December 2019.
+The standard requires members in Australia to adhere to its mandatory requirements, whilst members outside of Australia are required to comply with the financial reporting framework applicable to the relevant jurisdiction unless they are preparing financial statements in accordance with the Australian financial reporting framework.

 Fundamental responsibilities of members

-APES 205 requires members to observe and comply with their public interest obligations when they prepare, present, audit, review or compile financial statements.
-Members must ensure they meet their professional obligations established in Section 130 – Professional Competence and Due Care of APES 110 Code of Ethics for Professional Accountants.
-The Standard stipulates that members must have the requisite professional knowledge and skill or, if they do not have the necessary expertise, they must engage a suitably qualified external person.
+APES 205 requires members to comply with Part 1 of the Code and with their public interest obligations when they prepare, present, audit, review or compile financial statements.
+Members must ensure they meet their professional obligations established in Section 113 Professional Competence and Due Care of the Code.
+The Standard stipulates that members must have the requisite professional knowledge and skill, or if they do not have the necessary expertise, they must engage a suitably qualified external person.

 Responsibilities of members in respect of general purpose financial statements